Irdroid/authKi/README.md

 Irdroid authKi is a Open Source crypto Authentication USB Dongle, with built-in hardware support for Asymmetric Sign, Verify, Key Agreement for ECDSA - Elliptic curve digital signature algorithm, ECDH - Elliptic Curve Diffie-Hellman and NIST Standard P256 Elliptic Curve Support,  thanks to the built-in Cryptographic Co-Processor with Secure Hardware-Based Key Storage - ATECC608B by Microchip.

-USB 2.0 Interface to the host system with built-in drivers for GNU Linux, available drivers for MAC OS X and MS Windows.
-The authKi is targeted for use in GNU Linux but drivers for MAC OS X and MS Windows are also available.
-The device will enumerate on the host system as a I2C sysfs entey, which is then used by the Microchip’s cryptoauthlib for communication with the authKi dongle.
+USB 2.0 Interface (and optional USB-C) to the host system with built-in drivers for GNU Linux.
+The authKi is targeted for use in GNU Linux, the ATECC608B crypto element inside the authKi can be accessed via libusb (Still work in progress).
+The device will show-up on the host system as a I2C sysfs entry, which is then used by the Microchip’s cryptoauthlib for communication with the authKi dongle.

 ## Hardware support for: